LLNL/zfp/docs/source/high-level-api.rst

 .. c:function:: zfp_bool zfp_stream_set_execution(zfp_stream* stream, zfp_exec_policy policy)

-  Set execution policy.
-If different from the previous policy, initialize the execution parameters to their default values.  :code:`zfp_true` is returned if the execution policy is supported.
+  Set :ref:`execution policy <execution>`.
+If different from the previous policy, initialize the execution parameters to their default values.
+  :code:`zfp_true` is returned if the execution policy is supported.

 ----